mtelahun/axum-oauth/README.md

 [![License](https://img.shields.io/badge/License-BSD_2--Clause-orange.svg)](https://opensource.org/licenses/BSD-2-Clause)

-This is an demo application I created to help me understand authentication in rust using OAuth 2.0.
+This is a demo application I created to help me understand authentication in rust using OAuth 2.0.
 Specifically, it shows how to protect your backend APIs using server-side OAuth.
-It uses the [oxide-oauth](https://github.com/HeroicKatora/oxide-auth), [oxide-auth-async](https://github.com/HeroicKatora/oxide-auth/tree/master/oxide-auth-async), and [oxide-auth-axum](https://github.com/HeroicKatora/oxide-auth/tree/master/oxide-auth-axum) crates.
+It uses the [oxide-auth](https://github.com/HeroicKatora/oxide-auth), [oxide-auth-async](https://github.com/HeroicKatora/oxide-auth/tree/master/oxide-auth-async), and [oxide-auth-axum](https://github.com/HeroicKatora/oxide-auth/tree/master/oxide-auth-axum) crates.
 The oxide-auth documentation is a bit sparse and it isn't immediately obvious how to go